All About Character Archetypes

-One of the most-searched Google terms leading writers to B2W is ‘stereotype versus archetype’.
-These two terms are mixed up so often – especially in film reviews by clueless critics, grrr – it’s no wonder writers have trouble keeping track of them as well.
+One of the most-searched Google terms leading writers to B2W is ‘stereotypes versus archetypes’.
+These two terms are mixed up so often … ESPECIALLY in film reviews by clueless critics, grrr.
+So it’s no wonder writers have trouble keeping track of them as well.

 This is why this great infographic and accompanying article is SO useful.
 It breaks down how archetypes are basically the ‘mould’ for characters of their kind, then giving classic examples of these types of characters.
-These character examples immediately help, because these characters have entered the cultural consciousness – even if we’ve never seen or read the story, we still have an idea of what the character is like.
+These character examples immediately help, because these characters have entered the cultural consciousness.
+Even if we’ve never seen or read the story, we still have an idea of what the character is like.

 So make sure you check out the infographic after the jump, not to mention the STACK of handy links to other info on this site about this subject.
 Best of luck with your writing!